EPIC-model/workshop/README.md

 >
 > You can restore the original prompt by running ```conda deactivate``` twice.

-In the directory ```tools``` of this repository, we provide you with Python scripts that enable you to generate input data and analyse the output data.
+The directory ```tools``` contains Python scripts that enable you to generate input data and analyse the output data.
 To use these scripts, you  must make the Python interpreter aware of the modules by setting the environment variable
 ```bash
 export PYTHONPATH=$PYTHONPATH:/work/d185/d185/$USER/workshop-trieste
 ```